 Pressure from straps and pads might create mild redness in these areas, and this is normal.
 If you observe redness 30 minutes after the brace is removed, contact your orthotist.
 It may be helpful to email pictures to allow the orthotist to better understand your concerns.
 Your orthotist may recommend being seen for an adjustment.

-What if I need to get new shoes?
+Do I need to get new shoes?